bzg/woof/README.md

 There is no roadmap as I develop Woof! in my spare time, but here is a list of ideas for future versions.

+-   Implement notifications
+-   Enhance the hero header
+-   Implementing the overview page
--   Separate woof-server (api + webhook endpoint) from woof-web
+-   Separate woof-server/monitor from woof-web
 -   Expose data through GraphQL
--   Better hero header search line
 -   Add pagination
--   Add "events" as the last (?) report type
+-   Add "events" report type
--   Implement notifications and digests
--   Allow to set individual notifications based on subject
+-   Allow individual notifications based on subject matches
--   Complete the use of integrant (to stop)
+-   Use integrant more consistently (to stop)
--   Allow webhook ?
+-   Add webhook
--   Start implementing the overview page

 # Running Woof!